swiss-territorial-data-lab/proj-borderpoints/README.md

 * Classify all images in a folder: get the features and classify all images in a folder.
 Two methods are available.
     - `classify_images_in_folder.py`: use the model trained on color and HOG features,
     - `classify_color_and_shape.py`: use the color model and the shape model.

+All the parameters are passed through a configuration file.
+Some fixed parameters are set for the whole process in `constants.py`.

 The optimization for the classification was performed with the `optuna` package in the dedicated script `optimization.py`.